Do you know what type of information your potential consumer wants or cares about before even considering purchasing something from you?

 Understanding the phases a consumer goes through before finalizing their purchase process is critical.
 Why?
 Because of the kind of relationship, the information delivered and the company’s marketing efforts are different at each stage.

-As mentioned earlier, the buyer journey goes through the awareness, consideration, and decision stages.
+As mentioned earlier, the buyer journey goes through the customer awareness, consideration, and decision stages.
 Let’s take a look at what each means and review it with an example afterward:

 1. The Awareness Stage: The discovery of a specific problem or need.
 Here, the buyer is wondering about the problem to solve: they want to know more about what it is, why it happens, to whom it happens, etc.